matrix-org/matrix.org/content/docs/communities/switching-providers/_index.md

 emoji = "🏡"
-tile = "I want to get my own homeserver" updated = "2023-01-30T14:00:00Z"
+tile = "I want to get my own homeserver" updated = "2023-01-30T14:00:00Z" meta_description = """
+Even after creating a community on a provider, it's possible to switch to another one.
+This allows communities to get more sovereignty on their conversations, and to connect them to their own systems.
+"""
 +++

 ## Why switching providers?